 \section{Empirical analysis}

-By means of simulated data, in this section we illustrate the behavior of our clustering algorithm and compare it with some competitors.
+Using simulated data, in this section, we illustrate the behavior of our clustering algorithm and compare it with some competitors.
 A real data application on a vehicle trajectory dataset is also carried out.